nate-thegrate/vegan-chef/README.md

 Many animal products are high in saturated fat & cholesterol; perhaps the primary focus should instead be on reducing intake of animal products.
 (Eating animal products can lead to increased inflammation, from [what I've seen](https://www.google.com/search?q=animal+products+inflammation).)

 #### Protein
-Protein is necessary for survival.
-The FDA recommends 50 grams a day.
+Protein is really straightforward: you need it to survive, and the FDA recommends eating 50 grams of protein a day.

 #### Vitamins & Minerals
-Until recently, my understanding was that I didn’t need any sort of supplements, since there are already plenty of vitamins & minerals in the food I eat.
+Until recently, my understanding was that I didn’t need any sort of vitamin supplements, since there are already plenty of vitamins & minerals in the food I eat.

 But then I heard that vitamin B deficiencies are pretty common, and after getting some blood work done, I found out that I have a vitamin D deficiency.